Zami77/ChronoClashDeckBuilder/Prototype/ReadMe.md

 # Chrono Clash Site Prototype
-A basic prototype for the site will comprise of a few images.
-I'm still working on implementing the whole card database, but I have put one card in the format that I want it to be displayed.
+A basic prototype for the site will comprise of the images below.
+Some recent achievements include connecting SQL database to the web application using Entity Framework and displaying all cards currently in the database.

 ![Home Page](https://github.com/Zami77/ChronoClashDeckBuilder/blob/master/ChronoClashDeckBuilder/wwwroot/Images/Home%20Page%20Prototype.png)